The goal of every marketer is to make sure their brand is never forgotten.

 A customer needs to recognize a feature that sets your product apart from products in the same category.
 Brand awareness indicates how familiar your target market is with your brand, its products, and its services.
 Popular or trending is the word people associate with a brand that has high brand awareness.

-Let’s deep dive into all of them.
+Let’s dive deep into all of them.

 It defines a customer’s ability to recall a brand name in association with a product category.
 It indicates a strong link between the brand and the product category.
 A customer is generally able to recall 3 to 7 brand names.